engnogueira/trybe-exercicios/README.md

 # TRYBE
-This repository manage all exercises that I've done at Trybe [Class XP/A]
+This repository manage all projetcs and exercises that I've done at TRYBE while I developing [myself](https://www.linkedin.com/in/gilsondebritonogueira/) as a fullstack web developer - [TRYBE | [Class XP/A]](https://www.betrybe.com/)